nem0/LumixEngine/docs/profiler.md

 The **Viewer** is integrated into the editor and enables developers to visualize and analyze the captured performance data.
 You can find its source code in [src/editor/profiler_ui.cpp](../src/editor/profiler_ui.cpp).

 To access the Viewer user interface, navigate to **Main Menu -> View -> Profiler** in the editor.
-The Viewer UI consists of three tabs: **Flamegraph, Memory and Resources**.
+The Viewer UI consists of three tabs: **Flamegraph, GPU, Memory and Resources**.

 ## Flamegraph